cognitive-catalyst/cognitive-catalyst/Wishlist.md

 - **Node.js tools as a front-end for Watson services**

 Make Watson services more usable by creating easily extensible Node.js tools.

----

-- **Safe, predictable character transforms before ingestion.**

-During ingestion, Q&A converts all data to ASCII and runs various manipulations on it.
-These are unfortunately unpredictable and subject to change without notice, so this project aims to preprocess corpora before ingestion.